 Faculty and Staff Computer Recommendations

-All equipment purchased using PSU funding are the property of PSU/MCECS – funding directly through PSU indexes or via research grants are included in this definition.
-Special programs within MCECS used to purchase equipment, like MCRP, always supersede ownership regardless of other funding included.
+NOTE ABOUT MCECS PROPERTY: All equipment purchased using PSU funding are the property of PSU/MCECS – funding directly through PSU indexes or via research grants are included in this definition.
+Special programs within MCECS used to purchase equipment, such as MCRP (the MCECS Computer Replacement Plan), always supersede ownership regardless of other funding included.

-If you have specific questions about computer system purchases or upgrades, please feel free to ask us directly.
+If you have specific questions about computer system purchases or upgrades, please feel free to ask the CAT directly.
+(This is particularly important if you are looking at a CAT supported computer.)

-For Desktops, We recommend either a Dell Optiplexes (a business class PC), or Dell Precisions (for high end research).
-Both have had great success in MCECS, and we currently run them in some labs.
-Regardless of what you buy, we recommend a 5-year on-site warranty, just in case something is faulty or goes wrong.
+For Desktops, we recommend either Dell Optiplexes (a business class PC), or Dell Precisions (for high end research).
+Both have had great success in MCECS, and we currently run them in many labs and faculty/department offices.
+Regardless of what you buy, we recommend a 5-year on-site warranty, just in case something goes wrong.

 Important: If you would like any help picking out a system, please contact us at email@example.com

-With laptops, we advise you to purchase them with everything you think you need at the time (such as memory, CD burners, etc.).
-We also advise you to buy them with the OS you want to run (don’t plan on upgrading) and a 5-year on-site warranty (such as what Dell offers).
+With laptops, we advise you to purchase them with everything you think you need at the time of purchase (such as memory, internal storage, etc.).
+We also advise you to buy them with the OS you want to run (instead of buying it with a cheap OS revision and trying to upgrade it to a different variant after purchase) and a 5-year on-site warranty (such as what Dell offers).
 These recommendations typically make laptops more expensive to purchase up front, but make them less expensive down the road when you are relying on it and something breaks.

-Laptops can also be loaded by OIT, this gives the machine access to all of the PSU software that they own, and certain utilities they support.
+An OIT loaded system is an ideal solution for a user who wants the mobile convenience of a laptop but doesn’t want to deal with administering it.
+OIT provides a “locked down”, centrally administered system that is tied to their central computer account (the Odin account, which is separate from your MCECS account).
+Users will typically not be administrators on their laptop.
+What you gain is centrally scheduled upgrades, patching and security.
+This gives the machine access to much of the PSU software that they own, and certain utilities they support and is generally integrated with their environment, not that of MCECS.
 This will also give you to access to network drives over the PSU Wifi (namely PSU Secure, and PSU).
 OIT monitors these machines through their Active Directory.
 This also means that OIT will be the ones to provide service to the machine as The CAT currently lacks Local administrator access on all OIT loaded machines.

-OIT’s loads generally take between one and two weeks, depending on their workload.
+Getting an OIT load generally takes between one and two weeks, depending on their workload.
 If you would like to know when they could get to your machine, you can always call them for an estimate.

 Note: Number for PSU OIT – (503)-725-4357